 27. Enable Akismet – Because Spam comments are super annoying!

-28. Security – There’s a number of good security plugins out there like Wordfence that can add an extra layer of protection to your site and prevent it from being hacked!
-Wordfence blocks malicious log in attempts from hackers, and even lets you change the default log-in URL to your blog.
-See, most WordPress blogs login page ends in /wp-admin, a fact that hackers exploit.
+28. Security – There are a number of good security plugins out there like Wordfence that can add an extra layer of protection to your site and prevent it from being hacked!
+Wordfence blocks malicious login attempts from hackers and even lets you change the default log-in URL to your blog.
+See, most WordPress blogs’ login page ends in /wp-admin, a fact that hackers exploit.
 By changing the URL where you log in, hackers don’t know where to attempt to access your site.